 The fern house at the Volunteer Park Conservatory.
 Photo credit: JiaYing Grygiel

-Each of the Conservatory's five rooms features a different environment: bromeliads, ferns, palms, cacti and a seasonal display house.
+Each of the Conservatory's five rooms features a different group of plants: bromeliads, ferns, palms, cacti and a seasonal display house.
 My kids and I oohed and ahhed over the exquisite orchids and the humongous air plants.
-All kids will get a kick out of the carnivorous plants — Venus flytraps, sundews and pitcher plants — in the fern room.
-It’s also fun to point out the giant jade tree that started growing from a cutting in 1916.
-I feel like I’m stating the obvious, but really, everybody please don’t touch the plants.
+It’s also fun to point out the giant jade tree that started from a cutting in 1916.
+Kids will get a kick out of the carnivorous plants: Venus flytraps, sundews and pitcher plants.
+(Look, but don’t touch!)

 Parents should know